LotteWeerts/MSOModel/README.md

 * `path` is the path of the folder where your MSO simulation is stored.
 This is generally of the form `day/time`.
 This will generate a test folder in the folder that stores a sparse matrix with all the spikes of all the MSO neurons in those 10 ms (note that this will be a big file).

-Please do not run this method on the models stored in the dataset, as the addition of new test files could disrupt the notebooks that generate the figures (see above).
+Please do not run this method on the models stored in the dataset, as the addition of new test files could disrupt the notebooks that generate the figures (see above) (you could however just copy one of the data folders and run the above command on the path of your copied folder).

 * Weerts, L. Modelling Unsupervised Spike-Timing-Dependent Plasticity for the Detection of Interaural Time Differences in the Medial Superior Olive (2016)